usds/website-staging/_news-and-blog/2024-08-19-user-research-and-the-paperwork-reduction-act.md

 # Carousel (Edit this)
 carousel_title: "User Research and the Paperwork Reduction Act"
 carousel_summary: "User research is at the heart of transforming customer experience.
-The best way to ensure services are effective, efficient, easy to use, fair, and safe is to include the people it's intended for when building it."
+The best way to ensure services are effective, efficient, easy to use, fair, and safe is to include the people they are intended for when building it."
 # partial path to image
 carousel_image: /news-and-blog/2024-08-19-user-research-and-the-paperwork-reduction-act/user-research-and-the-paperwork-reduction-act.jpg
 # accessibility text for image